XeroxDev/help.xeroxdev.de/docs/en/apps/youtube-music-streamer/index.md

 <!-- [![Downloads][ytms-badge-downloads]][ytms-download] -->

 ## About
-YouTube Music Streamer is a simple app, that allows you to combine [YouTube Music Desktop][ytmdesktop-url] with Twitch and your favourite Streaming Software.
+YouTube Music Streamer is a simple app, that allows you to combine [YouTube Music Desktop App][] with Twitch and your favourite Streaming Software.
 From widgets to commands, everything is possible and the best part, customizable to your liking!

 The application is written in C#.
 It uses MAUI x Blazor technology to create a cross-platform app.